hasura/graphql-engine/manual/auth-ui-kit/admin-only.rst

 ===================================

-There are cases where you would like to deploy some microservices which are accessible only by admin or particular set of people (based on authentication roles).
+There are cases where you would like to deploy some microservices which are accessible only by admin or a particular set of people (based on authentication roles).

 In those cases, if you have setup Authorisation Policy with restrictToRoles along with